panzi/pipes/README.md

 BSD License
 -----------

-Copyright (c) 2014 Mathias Panzenb�ck
+Copyright © 2014 Mathias Panzenböck

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal